Cherry Bomb vs Jalapeno: Round Stuffer or Green Slicer?

 The best rule is to swap by cut, not by pepper name.
 Ask what shape the finished dish expects.
 If the shape matters, buy the pepper that naturally makes that shape instead of forcing a substitute.

 A much hotter sliced-pepper question points closer to birds eye chili vs jalapeno.
-This page stays with form, wall thickness, and serving style instead.
+This guide stays with form, wall thickness, and serving style instead.

 Shop For Shape And Ripeness